This article was scientifically reviewed by Jessica Bucher

 Your ethnicity estimate is a ballpark figure but could vary among companies.
 If they're doing the same test, how could they possibly be different you might be wondering.

-The truth lies in the number of regions that each DNA testing company uses.
+The truth lies in the number of regions and the type of technology that each DNA testing company uses.
 MyHeritage DNA, for example, uses 42 regions while 23andMe has continued to add more than 100 over the years and includes sub-regions to more accurately pinpoint your ancestry.

 Interpreting Ethnicity Maps